Asbestos Buildings

 - Rooftops

+It is important that homeowners know if their homes were made with asbestos materials.
 If asbestos products in older homes are not damaged and remain in good condition, there is relatively low risk of asbestos exposure.
-However, if for example the paint is peeling off or the cement is damaged, then there is more risk of asbestos fibers going airborne.
+However, if the paint is peeling off, for example, or if the cement is damaged, there is a higher risk of asbestos fibers becoming airborne.
+A building with asbestos fibers in the air can cause health problems for individuals who inhale those fibers.
+These problems can cause life-threatening illnesses like cancer.

 Asbestos Banned as a Construction Material